 The PTO denied registration of both marks on the ground that they failed to function as service marks.
 On appeal, Vox Populi argues that even if the standard character mark fails to function as a service mark, the stylized version should be entitled to registration.
 How should the court rule?
 See In re Vox Populi Registry, 25 F.4th 1348 (Fed.
 Cir.
 2022).

 2. Secondary Meaning

 Page 132.
-Add new case after the Questions:
+Add two new cases and a new question after the Questions:

 In re Post Foods, LLC,